 Students will adhere to the university attendance policy.
-Students may miss 3 hours total (this is three days total) of class instruction without a penalty to the final grade, but an email to the instructor is REQUIRED FOR EACH ABSENCE.
+Students may miss 3 hours (1 week) of class instruction without a penalty to the final grade, but an email to the instructor is expected.

-More than 3 hours of absences may result in a letter grade reduction of the earned final grade for the class (one letter grade reduction for each absence beyond the third).
+More than 3 hours absences may result in a letter grade reduction of the earned final grade for the class (one letter grade reduction for each absence beyond the sixth).